 Posted by Carlos Martinez on Friday, February 15, 2019

-In just a few weeks’ time, at 11pm GMT on 29 March 2019, the United Kingdom is due to leave the European Union.
-At the time of writing, we still don’t have much clue what this looks like: will Theresa May be able to get her deal through parliament?
-Might we leave with a ‘Norway-plus’ type of arrangement, retaining membership of the Customs Union?
+The date set for the United Kingdom to leave the European Union, 29 March 2019, is now in the past.
+The Brexit deadline has been extended, and is likely to be extended again.
+MPs can’t agree on what a deal should look like, only that the deal presented by the government isn’t very good.
+Labour and the Tories are in negotiations with a view to finding common ground on a softer Brexit, but at the time of writing we still don’t have much clue what the outcome will be.
+Will Theresa May finally be able to get her deal through parliament?
+Might we leave with a ‘Norway-plus’ type of arrangement, retaining membership of the Customs Union and potentially the Single Market?
 Might we leave without a deal, leading to probable economic crisis and social chaos?
-Or could the leave date be postponed, or the whole thing cancelled?
+Or could there be a lengthy postponement, or could the whole thing be cancelled?

 Absurdly, much of this uncertainty comes down to seemingly insurmountable divisions within the Conservative Party, and to the government’s prioritisation of its own petty interests over those of the British people – not to mention a desperation on the part of the British ruling class to keep Jeremy Corbyn as far as possible from 10 Downing Street.